justinmoon/wallets/m5stack/README.md

     main()
 ```

-If you re-upload the file and restart, you should be able to whatever you type into the rshell REPL should be echoed to the screen.
+If you re-upload the file and restart, whatever you type into the rshell REPL should be echoed to the screen.

 Notes:
-- `uasyncio.StreamReader` and `uasyncio.StreamWriter` create a class with a coroutine `.readline()` and `.awrite(<bytes>)` methods.
+- `uasyncio.StreamReader` and `uasyncio.StreamWriter` create a class with a coroutine `.readline()` and `.awrite(<bytes>)` methods, respectively.
-- Our `serial_manager` coroutine awaits these methods to suspend execution while reading and writing messages.
+- Our `serial_manager` coroutine `await`s these methods to suspend execution while reading and writing messages.
 - `.readline()` returns bytes. `.awrite()` accepts a string as argument.
 A little weird but we make it work.
 - `sreader.readline()` is a coroutine (python generator, specifically).
-So we can't call `.decode()` on it directly.
+Therefore, we can't call `.decode()` on it directly.
 We do on the next line after a value has been yielded from the generator.
 - Each `msg` has a `\n` newline character on the end.
 We strip it off when printing because `lcd.print` already fills in newline, but keep it when constructing the response because we want a newline to be inserted in for responses in rshell `repl`.

 ### `io_and_buttons.py`